 • and sometimes administrative authorizations.

-In Paris in particular, regulations regarding short term rentals have become especially strict.
+In Paris in particular, rules regarding short-term rentals have become particularly strict.

 What international buyers often discover too late